 Address: Google Maps

 I’ve eaten at Olivia’s a few times recently.
 They make pretty good and filling homemade pizza, pasta, and salads.
-The restaurant is in Son Tra, off Vo Van Kiet Street – about five minutes from the beach.
+The restaurant is in Son Tra, off Vo Van Kiet Street – about five minutes from My Khe Beach.

 One of my favorite hotels in Da Nang is nearby, the Sala Danang Beach Hotel.